Skip to Content

 Finishing Off

-7. To finish off the DIY wall vase, place the mosaic back into the frame and fill it with flowers of your choice.
+Step 7: To finish the DIY wall vase, place the mosaic back into the frame and fill it with flowers of your choice.

-For this vase, I made crepe paper morning glory flowers kind of following the ABCTV Youtube tutorial.
-I do have a tutorial for crepe paper daisies with my hanging denim mason jars which I think would also work well with this vase.
+For this vase, I made crepe paper morning glory flowers, following the ABCTV Youtube tutorial.
+I have a tutorial for crepe paper daisies with my hanging denim mason jars which I think would also work well with this vase.

 Repurposed broken China wall vase.